Student-friendly JavaScript reference with examples

 sentence.split(" "); // ["hello", "world"]

-You provide a separator (like a space), and split()
+You provide a separator (like a space), and split() breaks the string at each occurrence:

 const text = "a,b,c";